canoo/grails-ulc/README.md

     Packages the application as a war.
 You're tasked with deploying this file to an application server of your choice.

+   To start your ULC application either point your browser to "grailsApp/&lt;alias&gt;.jnlp" or create a gsp with the ulc applet tag provided by the included TagLib

+         <ulc:applet name='<alias>' />

 6. To purge all created artifacts you can use the command

         grails clean